 - No vehicle is to be driven or parked on Georgia Highlands College in any manner that will damage grounds, buildings, landscaping or facilities.

-- Students may not park in faculty and staff “Reserved” parking spaces behind the Floyd Administration Building until after 5:30 PM.
-Any other reserved spaces will be enforced at all times.
+- Students may not park in faculty and staff “Reserved” parking spaces.
+All reserved spaces will be enforced at all times.

 - No vehicle will be parked in a “No Parking”, a “Loading zone”, an area closed off by signs, barricades or other traffic control devices.

 - Vehicles may not be parked in such a manner as to obstruct traffic or parking or in any area not designated as a parking area.

 - Vehicles will only be parked in marked parking stalls and must be fully contained within the limiting lines.

 - The speed limit on campus is 15 miles per hour.

 - All pedestrians have the Right of Way.

 - All Georgia traffic laws are to be obeyed.

 - Report all vehicle accidents to Campus Safety.
 Local law enforcement will be asked to complete an accident report as required.